tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 <a name="td"/>

 #### TD (Toronto Dominion)
 If you chose TD as your provider, please request a terminal setup sheet/information from your TD account representative if one has not already been provided to you.
-Your merchant accounts will need to be set up with a Beanstream (BN) terminal with TD.
+Your merchant accounts will need to be set up with a Bambora (BN) terminal with TD.

 Your setup information sheet will contain the following information:
 - Merchant numbers for each of the card types you will accept